daisy/pipeline-modules/README.md

 </audio-clips>
 ```

-When a sentence doesn't contain any skippable elements, it is directly referred in the audio-map by a single audio clip.
+If a sentence doesn't contain any skippable elements, it will be referred by a single audio clip in the audio-map.
 Otherwise, its @id won't be found in the list of audio clips (see example above).

 The contents of the skippable elements are grouped together and copied to a separate document.
-Such document contains sentences of this kind:
+Such document contains sentences with juxtaposed SSML marks such as the following one:
 ```xml
 <sent>note1<ssml:mark name="ref1__"></sent>"
 ```